5l1v3r1/Google-Voice-on-Zenwatch-3-button/README.md

 # Google Voice/ OK Google for Zenwatch3 top and bottom crown buttons.
 Works with other SmartWatches as well.

-1. Download and Install the latest release: https://github.com/ajinabraham/Google-Voice-on-Zenwatch-3-button/releases
+1. Download and Install the latest release in the SmartWatch: https://github.com/ajinabraham/Google-Voice-on-Zenwatch-3-button/releases

+(You might need to enable developer options and install the APK via adb)

 2. This will install OK Google!